 - Tag your Instagram and Facebook posts with #ltaoverseas

 - Help us out at of one of our events:

 - Exchange fair

 - Open Day

 If you are interested in promoting exchange as a one off, email us at email@example.com for more information.

 Get the Career Ready Advantage

-Now that you’re back from your overseas experience, we highly recommend you join the Career Ready Advantage program.
+Now that you’re back from your overseas experience, you can use your experience to gain credit as part of the Career Ready Advantage Award.